loginid1/loginid-tutorial/README.md

 - `CLIENT_ID_BACKEND`: use the client ID of the Backend application
 - `API_PRIVATE_KEY`: use the Api Credential (you do not need to maintain the **\n** characters, but it needs to be one single line)
 - `CLIENT_ID_WEB`: use the client ID of the Web application
+- `HOSTNAME`: update this variable if the tutorial is not running at *http://localhost*
+  - i.e.: from *http://localhost* to *https://mydomain.com*
+- `BASE_URL`: verify the value.
+It most likely does not need to be updated

 Please find more details within that file!